Unlock The Secrets Of “Experiment 1 Determination Of Specific Heat Of A Metal” – You Won’t Believe What We Found

 Ever spent a few hours in a physics lab staring at a calorimeter, wondering why you're obsessing over the temperature of a piece of aluminum?
-It feels like a lot of fuss for a number you could probably find in a textbook in ten seconds.
+So it feels like a lot of fuss for a number you could probably find in a textbook in ten seconds.
 But that's the thing — there's a massive difference between reading a value and actually measuring it.

 Most students treat this as a chore.
 But if you look closer, it's basically a detective story.
 You have a mystery metal, some hot water, and a few tools to figure out exactly how much energy that metal can hold before it gets hot.